Building a Personal Fitness Assistant with OpenClaw

 --command generate_and_push --args '{"command": "/easy_run 8km tomorrow"}'

-I currently support 6 training types, each with preset structures and pace zones:
+I set up 6 custom training types, each with a preset structure and pace to prevent it from making things up:

 CommandTypeStructure